SJHH-Nguyen-D/SJHH-Nguyen-D.github.io/Pelican/content/blog/sharpestminds-project-part-3.rst

     pandas_profiling.ProfileReport(df)

+A link to the generate report can generated report can be viewed `here <{filename}../dataframe_profiling_report.html>`_.

-The output is quite extensive, given the depth and breadth of our dataset so I will not include the details, but more information on the module is located at its `PYPI page <https://pypi.org/project/pandas-profiling/>`_.
+The output is quite extensive and very detailed, given the depth and breadth of our dataset so I will not include the details within the body of this post, but more information on the module is located at its `PYPI page <https://pypi.org/project/pandas-profiling/>`_.
 And that's it!
 With just two powerful lines of code, we can get very insightful hints about our dataset!

 Quick and Dirty
 ---------------

+Numeric Variables
+*****************

 When we get into some of our data, we can posit some easy to answer hypotheses based on some immediately understandable demographic characteristics.
 We can come right out of the gate and ask if there is a significant difference between the performance scores of male and female employees with the ``gender_r`` variable.
 We can do this first by visually with box plots and secondly by the student t-test of significant means.